 The word community sounds egalitarian to most people.
 And gated?
-No word has a fairer proportion of safety to airy openness in the image it conveys to the mind.
+No word yields a fairer portion of safety to airy openness in the image it conveys to the mind.

-As a teenager, I lived for two years in Key West, Florida.
-This was before the Civil Rights Act of 1964.
-It was totally segregated down there.
-The only black person I ever saw was our maid.
-She was an articulate thirty-year-old woman and really beautiful.
+Our housekeeper was an articulate thirty-year-old woman and really beautiful.
 I liked her a lot and talked with her every chance I got, usually about politics.
-From her I learned how difficult life was for black people in Key West at that time — and maybe just as importantly, that a lot of black people actually lived in Key West.
+From her, I learned how difficult life was for black people in Key West at that time — and maybe as important, that a lot of Negroes actually lived on the island.
+Never knew that, either.
+Somehow, they managed to keep an extremely low profile.

-At Key West High School the powers-that-be were considering the admission of a black kid from a “good” family.
-His dad was an officer in the U.S. Navy, I think.
-In the school cafeteria over lunch I made the mistake of saying I saw nothing wrong with going to school with “Negroes” (as they were then called by polite people).
+At Key West High School, the powers-that-be were considering the admission of a black kid from a “good” family.
+His dad was an officer in the U.S. Navy.
+Over lunch in the school cafeteria, I made the mistake of saying I saw nothing wrong with going to school with “Negroes” (as polite people referred to them).

 “What!” some kid yelled.
 “You want to eat with niggers?”
 Soon a crowd gathered.
 I stood my ground, and no one beat me up.
-The South was changing, but only a little.
+The South was changing, I guess, but only a little.

 One thing Key West didn’t have back then — no town did in those days — was gated communities.
 We had a military base that was gated — I lived on it — but the gates were for security against the hated Communists.
 We didn’t have terrorists or any other sort of enemies of the state.
 All that was to come later.